taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 We see a bustling harbour town, everything about it small and cute except for the occassional warehouse factory or modern high rise office building - these were clearly very recent additions to a place that otherwise hadn't changed very much in many hundreds of years.

-**"When growing a personal supply of SynTh, say, for research or for fun, you can feed it enough silica just by running down to the beach once a week with a soup bowl."**
+**"When spinning a personal supply of SynTh, you can easily feed your thread worms by running down to the beach once a week with a soup bowl."**

-**"Industrialized SynTh production, however, needs quite a bit of silica."**
+**"Industrial SynTh production, however, requires much more silica."**

-**"Sand mining was out of the question...wouldn't want to tarnish Space Consortium's brand with news of their operations destroying delicate coastal ecosystems or picturesque beachside communities."**
+**"Sand mining was out of the question...wouldn't do for Space Co to be seen destroying delicate coastal ecosystems or picturesque beachside communities..."**

-**"So they turned to the next biggest source of biogenic silica - deep-sea deposits in the [Antarctic](https://en.wikipedia.org/wiki/Biogenic_silica#Major_silica_sinks_in_the_modern_oceans)."**
+**"So they turned to the next biggest source of biogenic silica: deep-sea deposits in the [Antarctic](https://en.wikipedia.org/wiki/Biogenic_silica#Major_silica_sinks_in_the_modern_oceans)."**

 We see close-ups of the [wildlife at Cabo de Hornos](https://youtu.be/06LcgVQg7Yk) with tumultuous ocean and raw, mountainous landscape.
 Off in the distance, we see a tiny speck on the horizon - a deep-sea silica mining rig.
 A tiny plume of smoke, looking both innocent and foreboding, curls up from the rig.